OpenPipe/OpenPipe/README.md

 4. Clone this repository: `git clone https://github.com/openpipe/openpipe`
 5. Install the dependencies: `cd openpipe && pnpm install`
 6. Create a `.env` file (`cp .env.example .env`) and enter your `OPENAI_API_KEY`.
-7. Update `DATABASE_URL` if necessary to point to your Postgres instance and run `pnpm prisma db push` to create the database.
+7. Update `DATABASE_URL` if necessary to point to your Postgres instance and run `pnpm prisma migrate dev` to create the database.
 8. Create a [GitHub OAuth App](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) and update the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` values.
 (Note: a PR to make auth optional when running locally would be a great contribution!)
 9. Start the app: `pnpm dev`.
 10. Navigate to [http://localhost:3000](http://localhost:3000)

+## Testing Locally

+1. Copy your `.env` file to `.env.test`.
+2. Update the `DATABASE_URL` to have a different database name than your development one
+3. Run `DATABASE_URL=[your new datatase url] pnpm prisma migrate dev --skip-seed --skip-generate`
+4. Run `pnpm test`